-There are more than 50000 e-shops serving only a 10 million population so logically the majority of e-shops is not profitable or worse are operating at loss.
+More than 50000 e-shops are serving only a 10 million population so logically the majority of e-shops are not profitable or worse are operating at loss.

-But I will definitely try it in the future if I find a product I like.
+But I will try it in the future if I find a product I like.

-The first step would be to incorporate myself which I plan to do in the second quarter next year.
+The first step would be to incorporate me which I plan to do in the second quarter next year.

 Saving accounts became my only reliable source of passive income.

-At the end of November, I had 3 saving accounts in total and 1 construction saving plan.
+At the end of November, I had 3 savings accounts in total and 1 construction saving plan.
 All utilized to the max.